tamerstorfer/ELEvoHI/README.md

 **3. Setting up the ELEvoHI config file**

-The config.json file is stored in the Code folder and should be edited directly without producing a folder for the predicted event.
-This is done automatically.
+The config.json file is stored in the ELEvoHI/code folder and needs to be edited to set the parameter for the event of interest.
+When running ELEvoHI it is copied to the according folder of the event to save it.

 In the config file, we need to define the following parameters: